cpascale43/lambda-sqs-ddb/README.md

-# lambda-sqs-ddb
+# pthr-ingest
-Ingest logs into Panther via AWS Lambda, SQS and DynamoDB
+Custom ingestion examples in Panther using AWS